terra-money/docs/docs/validator/setup.md

 ```

 ::: warning Note:
 When specifying commission parameters, the `commission-max-change-rate` is measured as a percentage point change of the `commission-rate`.
-For example, a change from 1% to 2% is a 100% rate increase, but the `commission-max-change-rate` is meaured as 1%.
+For example, a change from 1% to 2% is a 100% rate increase, but the `commission-max-change-rate` is measured as 1%.
 :::

 ::: warning Note: